morrisfranken/argparse/Readme.md

 ```

 # Implicit values
 `Kwargs` may have an implicit value, meaning that when the argument is present on the commandline, but no value is set, it will use the implicit value.
-Implicit values passed as string.
+Implicit values are passed as string.
 ```c++
 int &k                          = kwarg("k", "An implicit int parameter", /*implicit*/"3");
 float &alpha                    = kwarg("a,alpha", "A implicit float parameter", /*implicit*/"0.5");
 std::vector<int> &numbers       = kwarg("n,numbers", "A implicit int vector", /*implicit*/"1,2,3");
 ```
-Examples
+Examples:
 ```
 $ argparse_test -k
 k = 3